binaryshrey/AEGIS/README.md

 - `GET /engine/download`: Returns the formatted battle log as a text file download
 - `GET /engine/raw-log`: Returns the raw JSONL content for analytics parsing

 **How it works**: Each Next.js API route checks whether `ENGINE_SERVER_URL` points to localhost.
 If it does, it operates directly on local files and subprocesses.
 If it points to Render, it proxies the request to the corresponding `/engine/*` endpoint.
+The analytics route additionally falls back to Supabase's `battle_logs` table when neither the filesystem nor Render has the log file.
 This allows the same codebase to run in both local development and production without any code changes.

+After each completed run, the reporter uploads the raw JSONL log to Supabase alongside the usual run metrics, game records, and opponent state.
+This ensures that analytics are available on Vercel even for battles that were run locally or when Render's ephemeral filesystem has been recycled.

 **Competition Server**: For prod competition play, the agent connects directly to `https://intern-battleship-game-server.vercel.app` using the Agent Auth protocol.
 The agent authenticates via `@auth/agent-cli`, receives a fresh single-use JWT per request, and plays 15 games per attempt against the competition's fixed opponent roster.